GenericMappingTools/gmt/doc_modern/rst/source/grd2kml.rst

 .. _-H:

 **-H**\ *factor*
-    Improve the quality of rasterization by passing the sub-pixel smoothing flag to psconvert [no sub-pixel smoothing].
+    Improve the quality of rasterization by passing the sub-pixel smoothing factor to psconvert (same as **-H** option in psconvert) [no sub-pixel smoothing].

 .. _-I: